 Mount Type: Undermount | Left-to-Right Length: 32 inches | Bowl Depth: 8 inches

-The BLANCO Diamond Silgranit Super Single Undermount Kitchen Sink (view at Amazon) is a great granite sink with multiple finish options and a large single basin.
+The BLANCO Diamond Silgranit Super Single Undermount Kitchen Sink (view at Amazon) is a wonderful granite sink with multiple finish options and a large single basin.
 Those in search of the ever-popular farmhouse sink might consider the VIGO Double-Bowl Oxford Apron Front Stainless Steel Farmhouse Kitchen Sink (view at Amazon), which is a well-designed sink that works in nearly any space.

-What to Look For in a Kitchen Sink
+What to Look for in a Kitchen Sink

 A full-divide sink features a double basin with a divide that comes to the sink’s top, while a low-divide has a separation that is a few inches below the sink’s edge.
 Full-divide sinks allow you to place something on top (a cutting board, dish rack, or even baking sheet), while low divides don’t offer this same stability.
 On the other hand, if you want a separated sink but also need room for larger items to lean into the second basin’s space—a frying pan handle, for instance—a low-divide might be for you.

 Sinks can be installed in many different ways.
-Top mount sinks are placed into a hole from the countertop, so the installation is far easier than undermount, which are attached from below, inside your cabinet.
+Top mount sinks are placed into a hole in the countertop, so the installation is far easier than undermount, which are attached from below, inside your cabinet.
 The latter type of sink is a more seamless look.
 Whether or not you plan to install the sink yourself and how you want the final space to look should dictate which option you choose.

 Single- and double-basin sinks are a matter of preference.
 Some prefer the single-basin, which offers more space.
 This is especially useful if you often find yourself cleaning pots and pans, which can sometimes be ill-fitting in a double-basin sink.
 The double-basin sink, however, is particularly helpful for those who actually wash dishes, since one basin can be filled with water while the other houses the dirty plates.
 Basin sizes vary, but the most common configurations are 50/50 and 60/40.